xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ![not-found.png]({{site.baseurl}}/images/not-found.png){: .align-center}

-But you can pick any image NCS5500 image to upgrade your NCS57C3-MOD routers (except the one for NCS57B1, of course since it's XR7):
+But you can pick any NCS5500 image to upgrade your NCS57C3-MOD routers (except the one for NCS57B1, of course since it's XR7):

 ![xr-image-741.png]({{site.baseurl}}/images/xr-image-741.png){: .align-center}